 The Hiker’s Guide To The Galaxy

-Although the Turquoise Coast is most frequently traversed by car or boat, the Lycian Way—a 316-mile footpath connecting Fethiye and Antalya—has drawn hikers to the region since it was mapped by British expatriate Kate Clow in 1999.
+Although the Turquoise Coast is most frequently traversed by car or by boat, the Lycian Way—a 316-mile footpath connecting Fethiye and Antalya—has drawn hikers to the region since it was mapped by British expatriate Kate Clow in 1999.
 And while you may not be in the market for a month-long trek, there’s no reason you can’t sample the goods in the mountains near Kaş.

 Day hikers will enjoy panoramic views from the ancient mountaintop city of Phellos, the trail to which can be found in the nearby village of Çukurbağ.
 Not so confident in your trailblazing abilities?
-The wonderful staff at Bougainville Travel organizes regular day-long excursions for visiting hikers (Ibrahim Serin Caddesi 10).
+The staff at Bougainville Travel organizes regular day-long excursions for visiting hikers (Ibrahim Serin Caddesi 10).